 I think that also goes for the positioning of the tattoo as well (I have a great aunt who was a self-proclaimed “wild child” and she has tattoos on her hands and breasts and now they look…well…let’s go with unappealing. hehe)

 I’m to fickle to decide on getting something that would be on my body for the rest of my life.
 LOL.
 But portrait tattoos do fascinate me.
-Such gorgeous works of art. :)posted almost 5 years ago
+Such gorgeous works of art. :)posted over 5 years ago

-i currently have two. i have a chinese symbol on my lower abdomen and a rose on my ankle. i want that starts from the side of my ribcage and ends on my back that says “love conquers all” in script BUT im scared its gonna hurt like a b_tch so .. wish me luck =(posted almost 5 years ago
+i currently have two. i have a chinese symbol on my lower abdomen and a rose on my ankle. i want that starts from the side of my ribcage and ends on my back that says “love conquers all” in script BUT im scared its gonna hurt like a b_tch so .. wish me luck =(posted over 5 years ago